haeke/Linux-server/README.md

     - sudo access granted by creating file named grader in the /etc/sudoers.d directory
         - cmd - sudo nano /etc/sudoers.d/grader
             - added line grader ALL=(ALL:ALL) ALL
-    - created ssh key by running the ssh-keygen command on a local machine
+    - created ssh key by running the ssh-keygen command on a local machine [key will be provided seperately]
         - added public key on the virtual server
             - created directory .ssh
                 - created authorized_keys file with public key information that was generated
         - granted permission on my local machine for the key that was generated -cmd chmod 700 .ssh and chmod 644 .ssh/authorized_keys
         - modified PasswordAuthentication to yes in /etc/ssh/sshd_config
-10. SSH can be run to login as the grader user
+10. SSH can be run to login as the grader user on port 2200
+    - Modified /etc/ssh/sshd_config listen for 2200 over 22
-    - cmd - ssh -i <key location> grader@ipaddress -p 22000
+    - cmd - ssh -i <key location> grader@ipaddress -p 2200

 11. Check for updates and install and packages
     - cmd sudo apt-get update